SS W.H. Gilcher: Sinking

 W.H.
 Gilcher departed on her last voyage on 26 October 1892 from Buffalo carrying 3,080 tons of coal bound for Milwaukee.
 The ship was under command of captain Leeds H. Weeks and had a crew of eighteen.
 The trip was initially uneventful and the freighter passed through the Straits of Mackinaw around 14:30 on October 28 entering Lake Michigan.
 The vessel was expected to reach her destination by October 30 but never arrived.
 A powerful storm that swept over the northern parts of Lake Michigan and Lake Huron on October 28–29 caused widespread delays and damage to many vessels.
 Only after the storm subsided, and the ships started arriving in ports some information about W.H.
 Gilcher fate could be discovered.
 Captain Buchanan of schooner Seaman reported observing a large steamer struggling against the wind in the storm around 20 miles northwest of North Manitou Island at about 20:00 on October 28.
 It appeared the steamer was unresponsive and no signs of life were observed.
 Captain Dennis of schooner John Shaw observed large amount of wreckage including furniture and part of the bridge floating in the lake when passing off the South Manitou Island.
 A medium size sailing vessel was also sighted bottom up on the beach of the island, later identified as schooner Ostrich.
 Steamer White and Friant picked up pieces of pilot house belonging to W.H.
 Gilcher from the same general area.
 As more debris from the freighter came ashore on Manitou islands it became clear she foundered in the storm and there were no survivors.
 On November 18 it was reported that two dead bodies wearing W.H.
 Gilcher life preserves were found on Fox Island along with the mizzenmast from the steamer.
 The bodies were later recovered by tug Onward and brought to Traverse City on 3 January 1893.

 Quick loss of both Western Reserve and W.H.
 Gilcher under similar circumstances renewed criticism of using steel for ship construction.
 Steel production was revolutionized by introduction of the Bessemer process which helped to bring the cost of steel significantly down and made it comparable to that of iron.
-However, due to short duration of Bessemer process it allowed little time to adjust composition of the alloying elements in the steel.
+However, due to the short duration of the Bessemer process it allowed little time to adjust composition of the alloying elements in the steel.
 In particular, phosphorus could not be efficiently removed from molten steel, and widespread use of blowing air instead of oxygen additionally introduced nitrogen into steel.
-Presence of both of these elements reduced ductility of final product, resulting in material that was not able to withstand frequent compression, extension and torsion loads experienced by these type of vessels during their journeys.
+Presence of both of these elements reduced ductility of final product, resulting in material that was not able to withstand frequent compression, extension and torsion loads experienced by these types of vessels during their journeys.

-As of 2020 the W.H.
-Gilcher is the largest unidentified shipwreck on Lake Michigan, following the discovery of wreck of the car ferry SS Pere Marquette No. 18.
+As of 2024 the W.H.
+Gilcher is the largest shipwreck on Lake Michigan whose location is not known, following the discovery of wreck of the car ferry SS Pere Marquette No. 18.